Avondale, Chicago

-Avondale (/ˈævəndeɪl/) is one of Chicago's 77 officially designated community areas.
+Avondale (/ˈævəndeɪl/) is one of the 77 community areas of Chicago in Illinois, United States.
 It is on the Northwest Side of the city.
 The northern border is Addison Street from the north branch of the Chicago River in the east to Pulaski Road in the west.
 The neighborhood extends further west along Belmont Avenue to the Milwaukee District North Line.
 Its southern border is Diversey Avenue from the Milwaukee District North Line to the Chicago River.

-In 2025, Avondale was ranked the world’s fifth coolest neighborhood by Time Out, higher than any other U.S. city.
+In 2025, Avondale was ranked the world's fifth coolest neighborhood by Time Out, higher than any other U.S. city.
 This represents an increase in ranking from 2022, when Time Out ranked Avondale the sixteenth coolest neighborhood in the world.

 History

 The first European settler in Avondale was Abraham Harris who settled the area three years after its 1850 incorporation into Jefferson Township.
 In 1869, Avondale was incorporated as a village.
 It has been speculated that developer and Pennsylvania native John Lewis Cochran named the village in honor of the miners and rescue workers who died in the Avondale coal mine fire.
 Atypical for the time, Avondale was racially integrated in the nineteenth century with twenty African American families moving to the area and building Avondale's first church in the 1880s.
 Avondale, along with the rest of Jefferson Township, was annexed by the City of Chicago in 1889.

 Factories and other industries sprang up around the start of the 20th century due to the Chicago River and Avondale's dense network of transportation corridors that were built in the 1870s and improved after its annexation into Chicago including replacement of cable cars with electric powered streetcars.
 The resulting jobs in the area were responsible for drawing the initial wave of European immigrants.

-Avondale was the site of one of Chicago's "Seven Lost Wonders", the Olson Park and Waterfall complex at Diversey and Pulaski.
+Avondale was the site of what the Chicago Tribune called one of Chicago's "Seven Lost Wonders", the Olson Park and Waterfall complex at Diversey and Pulaski.

-Beginning in the 1980s, Latino settlement began in Avondale.
-A multiplicity of other diverse Eastern European ethnicities came to the area following the End of Communism in 1989, leading to Avondale's nickname as the neighborhood "Where Eastern Europe meets Latin America".
+In the 1980s, Latino settlement began in Avondale.
+People of various Eastern European ethnicities came to the area following the End of Communism in 1989, leading to Avondale's nickname as the neighborhood "Where Eastern Europe meets Latin America".

 Starting in the mid-2000s, gentrification began to take hold in the Avondale area as it had in neighboring Wicker Park, Logan Square and Bucktown.